hugoaboud/nesoi-ts/README.md

 # nesoi-ts

-A micro-framework built on top of [adonisjs](https://github.com/adonisjs) for quick development of distributed architectures with NodeJS.
+A micro-framework for quick development of distributed architectures with *NodeJS*, built on top of [adonisjs](https://github.com/adonisjs).